|

 team won the National Juvenile Championship.
 Herb went on to play for

-Michigan Technological University for three seasons 1967-70, He was a 2nd
+Michigan Technological University for three seasons 1967-70.
+In his

 declined an invitation to the 1972 USA Olympic Hockey Team and signed a